tangly-team/tangly-os/src/site/website/content/_index.md

 * Java stack experiences
 * Private opinions about technological aspects

+A classificaton accordingly to [topics](./tags/) is available.
 We publish regularly new articles.
-The goal is to publish at least one article per month.
-Stay tuned.
+The goal is to publish at least one article per month. **Stay tuned**.
 </div>
 {{% /blocks/section %}}